box/box-content-preview/README.md

 Events
 ------
-The preview object exposes `on` and `off` for binding to events.
-Event listeners should be bound before the call to `show()`, otherwise events can be missed.
+The preview object exposes `addListener` and `removeListener` for binding to events.
+Event listeners should be bound before `show()` is called, otherwise events can be missed.

 ```javascript
 const listener = (value) => {